HPDCS/TM_data_access_patterns/README.md

 - **number_of_operations** (num_ops_per_tran) is the number of operations per transactions.
 - **probability** (read_probability) used for checking the random number which will decide a TM_SHARED_READ or TM_SHARED_WRITE.

-Given those, parameters, the test will execute three kinds of runs:
+Given those parameters, the test will execute three kinds of runs:
 - **sequential run**: all the threads execute transactions from the first to the last element of the array, in a sequential way.
 - **mixed run**: half of the threads exectutes transactions from the first to the last element of the array; the other half executes transactions the other way around.
 - **random run**: all the threads execute transactions accessing random array elements.